aws-samples/nvidia-omniverse-nucleus-on-amazon-ec2/README.md

 ```

 ### 3. Download Nucleus Deployment Artifacts from NVIDIA
-Place them in `omni-app/src/tools/nucleusServer/stack`
+Place them in `src/tools/nucleusServer/stack`

-For example: `omni-app/src/tools/nucleusServer/stack/nucleus-stack-2022.1.0+tag-2022.1.0.gitlab.3983146.613004ac.tar.gz`
+For example: `src/tools/nucleusServer/stack/nucleus-stack-2022.4.0+tag-2022.4.0-rc.1.gitlab.6522377.48333833.tar.gz`

 Consult NVIDIA documentation to find the appropriate packages.

-> Note This deployment has a templated copy of `nucleus-stack.env` located at `omni-app/src/tools/nucleusServer/templates/nucleus-stack.env` this may need to be updated if NVIDIA makes changes to the `nucleus-stack.env` file packaged with their archive.
+> Note This deployment has a templated copy of `nucleus-stack.env` located at `src/tools/nucleusServer/templates/nucleus-stack.env` this may need to be updated if NVIDIA makes changes to the `nucleus-stack.env` file packaged with their archive.
 >
-> The same applies to NVIDIA's reverse proxy `nginx.conf` located at `omni-app/src/tools/reverseProxy/templates/nginx.conf`
+> The same applies to NVIDIA's reverse proxy `nginx.conf` located at `src/tools/reverseProxy/templates/nginx.conf`

 ### 4. configure .env file
-create omni-app/.env
+create .env

 Set the following variables
 ```